Exostellar-Labs/docs/usage/config.toml-user-guide.md

 ### `[exo]` <a href="#exo" id="exo"></a>

-### Section to configure X-Spot runtime options shared by controller and worker runtime <a href="#section-to-configure-x-spot-runtime-options-shared-by-controller-and-worker-runtime" id="section-to-configure-x-spot-runtime-options-shared-by-controller-and-worker-runtime"></a>
+### Section to configure Compute Optimizer runtime options shared by controller and worker runtime <a href="#section-to-configure-compute optimizer-runtime-options-shared-by-controller-and-worker-runtime" id="section-to-configure-compute optimizer-runtime-options-shared-by-controller-and-worker-runtime"></a>

 `worker_grpc_port` - The default worker grpc port, listened on by worker nodes, and dialed by the controller\
 **Default**: 1235